SciViews/svUnit/README.md

 For further instructions, please, refer to these help pages at https://www.sciviews.org/svUnit/.

+## Code of Conduct

+Please note that the svSweave project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Note to developers

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 This package used to be developed on R-Forge in the past.
 However, the latest [R-Forge version](https://r-forge.r-project.org/projects/sciviews/) was moved to this Github repository on 2016-03-17 (SVN version 569). **Please, do not use R-Forge anymore for SciViews development, use this Github repository instead.**